Want to learn more? Download the whitepaper: The Director’s Guide to Observability.

 Definition

 Releasing is the process of delivering value to users via software.
-It begins when a developer commits a change set to the repository, includes testing and validation and delivery, and ends when the release is deemed sufficiently stable and mature to move on.
-Many people think of continuous integration and deployment as the nirvana end-stage of releasing, but those tools and processes are just the basic building blocks needed to develop a robust release cycle–a predictable, stable, frequent release cadence is critical to almost every business.
+It begins when a developer commits a changeset to the repository, includes testing, validation, and delivery, and ends when the release is deemed sufficiently stable and mature to move on.
+Many people think of CI/CD as the nirvana end-stage of releasing, but those tools and processes are just the basic building blocks needed to develop a robust release cycle—a predictable, stable, frequent release cadence is critical to almost every business.

 If you’re doing well